 Another benefit of exclusive discounts is that students usually spend the majority of their time with other students who might also want to redeem your offer.
 In fact, 97% of students would share an offer with others who were eligible for it, and 87% of students would try a brand or product that a friend recommends.
 You can encourage this word-of-mouth sharing even more with referral programs that reward one or both parties involved in a referral with a discount.

 Remarket with Zero-Party Data

 Remember how we said college students value data privacy?
 While that is absolutely true, that doesn’t mean you can’t gather data in privacy-friendly fashion, and the best way to do this is with zero-party data.
 Zero-party data is information a consumer willingly hands over in return for something of value.
 So, when someone redeems a student discount, they will provide basic personal information such as name, email address, and phone number.

 Then, your brand can use this data to run remarketing efforts designed to keep these consumers engaged with your brand.
 With the power of zero-party data, you can re-engage students with highly personalized campaigns that drive repeat purchases, retention, and Customer Lifetime Value (CLV).

 Marketing to college students can have a massive payoff.
 This consumer community is engaged with the world around them, fiercely loyal, and interested in supporting brands that support them.

-With SheerID’s Identity Marketing Platform, you can build exclusive offers that reward students.
+With SheerID’s Verification Platform, you can build exclusive offers that reward students.
 Protect your offers with instant digital verification to confirm that only eligible consumers are able to redeem your offer.
 Continue engaging your student buyers with personalized campaigns powered with zero-party data to keep students coming back for more again and again—even after graduation.